marsch/Architecture/Connectors/AdapterOpenQuestions.md

 desired behavior.

 # Logging
-Connectors have the ability to log the data that passes through as well as record the operations that the connector completes.
+Adapters have the ability to log the data that passes through as well as record the operations that the adapter completes.
 This leads to the following
 questions:
 * What information needs to be logged so that the logs are useful
-* Should logging formats be standardized to facilitate automatic linking of log events between connectors?
+* Should logging formats be standardized to facilitate automatic linking of log events between adapters?
 * What data passing through should be logged?
 What data passing through is too sensitive to be logged?
-* Should all connectors be able written to work with (the language specific) a logging utility which allows logging settings (such as logging levels and log storage mediums) to be uniformly configured between connectors written by different developers.
+* Should all adapters be able written to work with (the language specific) a logging utility which allows logging settings (such as logging levels and log storage mediums) to be uniformly configured between adapters written by different developers.
 (For example, consider [log4j for Java](https://en.wikipedia.org/wiki/Log4j) and its ports to other languages.)